brightnetwork-technology-academy/bnta_cohort5b/javascript/task_fetch_browser/README.md

 	- If the message doesn't appear, check that your files are saved and that the filepath in the `script` tag is correct

 - **Step 4: Familiarisation of the Countries API**
-	- Have a look at API endpoint which returns all held information on all countries within their set: [https://restcountries.com/v2/all]()
+	- Have a look at API endpoint which returns all held information on all countries within their set: [https://restcountries.com/v3.1/all](https://restcountries.com/v3.1/all)
 	- This will be difficult to parse so let's install the Chrome JSON Formatter extension [https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa/related]()
 	- Refresh the endpoint page to see the output in a clearer format
 	- Familiarise yourself with the rough structure of the output
-	- Now, let's visit another endpoint [https://restcountries.com/v2/name/peru]()
+	- Now, let's visit another endpoint [https://restcountries.com/v3.1/name/peru](https://restcountries.com/v3.1/name/peru)
-	- Familiatise yourself with this structure and consider how this relates to the previous endpoint's output
+	- Familiarise yourself with this structure and consider how this relates to the previous endpoint's output

 - **Step 5: Creating our `fetch()` request**
 	- In your JS file, create a function called `getCountryByName()`
 	- Give this function one argument, `countryName`
-	- Within the function place a `fetch()` request which points towards the `https://restcountries.com/v2/name/{countryName}` endpoint
+	- Within the function place a `fetch()` request which points towards the `https://restcountries.com/v3.1/name/{countryName}` endpoint
 	- Don't use the format above, rather use string interpolation to include the argument in your URL
 	- Following your `fetch()` request, put in a `.then()` which takes the `response` and puts it into JSON format (`response => response.json()`)
 	- Within one more `.then()` statement, print your response data to the console (`data => console.log(data)`)